Revealing emergent human-like conceptual representations from language prediction: Materials and Methods

-For each category-feature pair, we provided the model with two demonstrations illustrating the extreme values of a target feature within a category.
-We then queried the model for the rating of each concept in the category to obtain the corresponding representations.
-For example:

-Similar to previous work~\citep{grand_semantic_2022}, we constructed a scale vector by subtracting the representation of the minimum extreme from the maximum (e.g., $\overrightarrow{\prime\prime\textrm{size}\prime\prime_{\textrm{animal}}} = \overrightarrow{\textrm{whale}} - \overrightarrow{\textrm{ant}}$), and compared all representations to this scale to obtain their relative feature ratings.
-The performance of LLM-derived representations was then evaluated through the Spearman's rank correlation between the ratings derived from them and human ratings.
-For each category-feature pair, we estimated a $95\%$ confidence interval based on 10,000 bootstrap samples.
-To control for multiple comparisons across the 52 pairs, $P$-values were corrected using the false discovery rate (FDR) method.
+We used human ratings from a dataset spanning 52 category--feature pairs~\citep{grand_semantic_2022} (\url{https://osf.io/5r2sz/}), in which participants rated a concept (e.g., \textsc{whale}) within a certain category (e.g., animal) along multiple feature dimensions (e.g., size and danger).
+The dataset covers nine categories, each paired with a subset of 17 features.
+For each category--feature pair, we provided the model with two demonstrations illustrating the extreme values of a target feature within a category.
+We then queried the model for the rating of each concept in the category to derive its representation.
+Similar to previous work~\citep{grand_semantic_2022}, we constructed a scale vector by subtracting the representation of the minimum extreme from the maximum (e.g., $\overrightarrow{\prime\prime\textrm{size}\prime\prime_{\textrm{animal}}} = \overrightarrow{\textrm{whale}_{\textrm{size}}} - \overrightarrow{\textrm{ant}_{\textrm{size}}}$), and compared all representations to this scale to obtain their relative feature ratings.
+Model performance was evaluated via Spearman's rank correlation between model-derived and human ratings.
+We estimated $95\%$ confidence intervals for each category--feature pair using 10,000 bootstrap samples, and corrected $P$-values for multiple comparisons across the 52 pairs using the false discovery rate (FDR) method.